How to work out at home when you have just had a baby

 Kneeling with hands below shoulders and knees below hips, engage your core muscles and then slowly extend one arm to the front and the opposite leg to the back.
 Keep everything else completely still!
 Slowly return them, then swap sides.
 Try twenty and do more as you improve.

 Do repeats of these arms movements to blitz the dreaded bingo wings.
-With a set of small hand-held weights like these, stand with your arms out to your sides.
+With a set of small hand-held weights, stand with your arms out to your sides.
 Move your arms in small circles first towards the front, then towards the back.
 With your arm extended in front, curl your hands in towards your shoulders.
 Stretch both hands behind you, palms up with arms straight and raise and lower your hands.
 Place hands straight out to sides, the raise to a clap above your head and lower.
 Place arms together in front, as if diving, then take elbow out to the side as if rowing.
 Stretch hands straight out in front, palms up, then touch both hands to shoulders.
 Repeat each of these ten times.

 Strictly fan?
 There’s a dance style to suit everyone, from disco to street dance, from tango to salsa.
 If you have danced before pregnancy, you can just carry on, as it’s ideal for your whole body.
 Dancing helps you maintain and build muscle tone all over and you can focus on crunching your tummy area to help tone it.
 Put on a music video like the Strictly Fit one, the radio or an online dance class and get moving.
 Babies love dancing too, so you can do this with your baby beside you and you can take your baby to dance classes when they can toddle.